ipod825/vim-netranger/README.md

 ### Bookmark
 In progress

+### Misc
+1. Press `zp` to (toggle) pin current directory as the project root, which means you can't use `h` to jump to the parent directory.
+I think it might be useful when developing a project.

 ### Remote storage
 1. Run `NETRListRemotes` command to open a `vim-netranger` buffer showing all configured remote storage.
 2. If `rclone` is not in your `PATH`, on first time running `NETRListRemotes`.
 It will be automatically downloaded and installed.